cloud-ark/kubeplus/README.rst

 the configurable settings of the underlying resource.

-**Use annotations to pass parameters that modify the behavior of the Custom Resource Controller itself**:
+**3) Use annotations to pass parameters that modify the behavior of the Custom Resource Controller itself**:

 Use Kubernetes annotations to customize the behavior of the custom resource controller itself.
 Such annotations should be defined on the resource that is used to register the custom resource type ('kind').